 Increased Cost of Compliance (ICC)

 Structures damaged by a flood may be required to meet certain building requirements to reduce the risk of future flood damage before the structure can be repaired or rebuilt.
 To help cover these costs, the National Flood Insurance Program (NFIP) includes Increased Cost of Compliance coverage for all new and renewed Standard Flood Insurance Policies.
 ICC is a duplication of benefits if a structure owner requests reimbursement or additional assistance for elevation, demolition, flood proofing or relocation— one of the four options available under ICC—and has already received an ICC benefit under the NFIP.
 The program will determine DOB regarding ICC funds for elevation and/or demolition activities.
-If HRRP is unable to determine the amount/or purpose of the ICC proceeds using documentation provided by the applicant.
+If HRRP is unable to determine the amount/or purpose of the ICC proceeds using documentation provided by the applicant, Program will seek additional information from other reliable sources including other government programs, including direct information from NFIP.

 Private Insurance

-All property, flood or casualty insurance settlement amounts for loss to dwellings are deducted from the applicant’s funding assistance award.
+All property, flood, or casualty insurance settlement amounts for loss to dwellings are deducted from the applicant’s funding assistance award.
 Private insurance payments for contents or other expenses are not deducted from the applicant’s funding assistance award.
 All private insurance settlement amounts for loss to dwellings are considered a DOB and may reduce the amount of disaster assistance.
 Insurance proceeds are often broken into different categories that may cover contents or the structure of the property.
 Only those proceeds for repair, replacement, or mitigation of the structure will be included in the DOB calculation.
 Insurance proceeds paid for contents will be excluded from the DOB calculation.

 Insurance proceeds are determined and verified by HRRP by contacting the insurance company and verifying proceeds.
 If HRRP is unable to verify the private insurance proceeds through the insurance company, HRRP will use the claims payout provided by the applicant.
 If an applicant is able to provide documentation demonstrating that the insurance proceeds amount provided by the insurance company includes items not covered in the property evaluation or not paid to cover structural loss, HRRP will use the documentation provided by the applicant to adjust the private insurance payout in the DOB calculation.
 In addition, if an applicant claims no insurance on their application, but has a current mortgage the HRRP will request private insurance documentation from the applicant.